My Go To Art Supplies List

 If You Have a Big Budget:

 My second art teacher job was at a well-funded private school.
 I taught in 3 different equally enormous, beautiful studio classrooms.
 I had a budget I couldn’t believe and I was able to add “big ticket items” to a wish list every year.
 Most years I got those big-ticket items as well.
-With that lovely budget, I was able to order just about anything I wanted for my classroom.
+With that lovely budget, I was able to order just about anything I wanted off my dream art supplies list for my classroom.
 These are some of the spoils I purchased for my students with those funds:

 If you place an order at the beginning of the school year be sure to consider what you will need on the first day of school!
 More on that tomorrow.

-Whether you are a first-year teacher or a veteran teacher I hope you find information to help the summer to school transition easy for you.
+Whether you are a first-year teacher or a veteran teacher I hope you find information to help the summer-to-school transition easy for you with my 3 art supplies list.
 While you wait for the first day check out some first day of school project ideas and art projects to keep on hand during the school year.

 Don’t forget to follow me on InstagramTikTok and FacebookSubscribe here to get updates and info straight to your inbox.
 Until next time!